mm-zk/boojum-docs/basics/non_determinism.md

 # Non determinism a.k.a I/O

-Most of programs require some kind of inputs and outputs - they would open files, listen on the network sockets etc.
+Most programs require some form of input and output, such as opening files or listening on network sockets.

-In case of boojum 2.0 - all of this is happening via reads & writes to a special CSR register.

-We'll use register `0x7c0` (1984) for all the input & outputs.
+In boojum 2.0, all input/output operations are handled by reading from and writing to a special CSR register.
+We use register `0x7c0` (1984) for every I/O operation.

-We'll use the similar way of communication for delegations too - having different delegation coprocessors under different register values (for example `0x7c2` for blake32 etc).
-More info in [Delegations](delegations.md) page.
+Similarly, we manage delegations through designated delegation coprocessors, each associated with a unique register value (for example, `0x7c2` is used for blake32).
+More details are available on the [Delegations](delegations.md) page.

-## Using CSR register
+## Using the CSR Register

-For example, if the program wants to read something from the outside - it should first define what it wants to read - by sending the bytes to that register using a helper method:
+If a program needs to read external data, it must first indicate what to read by sending bytes to the CSR register using a helper method:

 ```rust
 pub fn csr_write_word(word: usize) {